 History is loaded with full of facts and figures.
-Candidates should know about the Governor Generals and viceroys, the reformation brought by them.
+Candidates should know about the Governors-General and viceroys, the reformation brought by them.
 Along with that aspirants should also focus on the different Acts, provisions and their impact on Indian society.
-The Political-Administrative organization system by British, Socio-Economic arrangement like Permanent Settlement, Major Reports, Sessions, Acts, and Committees set up during the British reign are also important in IAS exam.
+The topics like Political-Administrative organization system by British, Socio-Economic arrangement like Permanent Settlement, Major Reports, Sessions, Acts, and Committees set up during the British reign are also important in IAS exam.

-Religious and Social Reform Movements also plays important role in exam point of view.
+Religious and Social Reform Movements also play an important role from the exam point of view.
 The impacts of social reforms on Status of Women, Caste system, Education, of the society are considered as an important area for IAS Exam.